-“In rural communities throughout North Florida and the Florida Panhandle, 25 percent of youth ages 11-17 report using e-cigarettes or other tobacco products,” said Salloum, assistant professor in the University of Florida College of Medicine’s department of health outcomes and biomedical informatics (HOBI) and a member of the UF Institute for Child Health Policy (ICHP).
-Salloum and his team, which includes the UF Institute of Child Health Policy, the UF Institute for Food and Agricultural Sciences (IFAS) Cooperative Extension Service, and the OneFlorida Clinical Research Consortium’s clinical partners, received a one-year, $225,000 funding award from the Aetna Foundation to implement vaping and tobacco prevention programs aimed at these youth.
+“In rural communities throughout North Florida and the Florida Panhandle, 25 percent of youths ages 11-17 report using e-cigarettes or other tobacco products,” said Salloum, assistant professor in the University of Florida College of Medicine’s department of health outcomes and biomedical informatics (HOBI) and a member of the UF Institute for Child Health Policy (ICHP).
+Salloum and his team, which includes the UF Institute of Child Health Policy, the UF Institute for Food and Agricultural Sciences (IFAS) Cooperative Extension Service, and the OneFlorida Clinical Research Consortium’s clinical partners, received a one-year, $225,000 funding award from the Aetna Foundation to implement vaping and tobacco prevention programs aimed at these youths.

-The tobacco prevention intervention comes at a time when use of e-cigarettes among youth in Florida has skyrocketed.
+The tobacco prevention intervention comes at a time when use of e-cigarettes among youths in Florida has skyrocketed.
 According to the Florida Youth Tobacco Survey, conducted annually by the Florida Department of Health, in 2019 about 25.6% of Florida high school students reported current use of vaping – a 63% increase compared to 2017.

 Because their brains are still developing, teens may be more sensitive to the highly addictive effects of nicotine and may become dependent on nicotine sooner than adults.
 Some studies suggest that e-cigarettes may serve as a gateway to the use of other tobacco products as well as alcohol and marijuana.